-Supporting the NHS, while making Britain a world science superpower
+Driving innovation, and making Britain a world science superpower

-As mentioned by Matt Hancock in the spring, there is a need to build a UK diagnostic industry of critical mass.
+In order to ensure that we can grow and compete on a global scale, there is a need to build a UK diagnostic industry of critical mass.
 COVID-19 has highlighted certain challenges the UK faces in terms of the limited diagnostic manufacturing capacity as well as the issues dealing with a stretched international supply chain, which has become an acute issue in the face of a global pandemic.

-Building a larger UK diagnostic industry from our strong base should be seen as a matter of national importance for the UK and should be seen as a strategic asset, worthy of specific attention in the Spending Review, for a number of reasons, including:
+Building a larger UK diagnostic industry from our strong base should be seen as a matter of national importance for the UK and should be seen as a strategic asset, worthy of specific attention in this Budget, for a number of reasons, including:

-- Enhancing our ability to translate world class science from our top UK universities into global products that creates a virtuous circle of innovation and commercialization.
-We have some of the best research but historically have lacked of funding and investment in diagnostics means this doesn't reach its full potential. - Secondly, scalable manufacture provides the UK with huge export potential in a truly global market.
-It also provides significant of manufacturing onshoring opportunities, a trend we are likely to see across all manufacturing in the next decade. - Close collaboration between a growing diagnostic industry and the NHS provides the UK with a significant opportunity to improve patient outcome and drive positive outcomes both clinically and economically.
-Validation by the NHS also has enormous international prestige driving export potential also. - Provision of UK diagnostic solutions to developing markets will enhance UK's standing in the world, particularly needed in a post-Brexit world.
+• Enhancing our ability to translate world class science from our top UK universities into global products creates a virtuous circle of innovation and commercialisation.

+- We have some of the best research talent and projects in the world (as evidenced by the collaboration to create the Oxford/AstraZeneca Vaccine), but historical lack of funding and investment in diagnostics means this doesn't reach its full potential.
+For example, the UK spends only £12 per capita on IVD products, approximately half that of Germany and two thirds that of France. - Scalable manufacture provides the UK with huge export potential in a truly global market.
+It also provides significant of manufacturing onshoring opportunities, a trend we are likely to see across all manufacturing in the next decade. - Close collaboration between a growing diagnostic industry and the NHS provides the UK with a significant opportunity to improve patient outcomes.
+Validation by the NHS also has enormous international prestige which helps with exports. - Provision of UK diagnostic solutions to developing markets will enhance UK's standing in the world, particularly needed in a post-Brexit world and aid our response to future pandemics.
+The UK is already a net exporter of IVD products and with more focus and support, our exports can only grow. - As such, future trade deals should ensure that industries associated with UK advanced manufacturing (such as the import of raw materials and specialist parts) are treated favorably when assessing tariff levels and quotas.